wilsonwang371/maxpar/README.md

-# shard-cache
+# maxpar
+A library for parallel processing in Go
-a better gocache alternative using sharding
+- a better gocache alternative using sharding
+- a better sync.Map alternative using sharding
+- a list iterator using multiple goroutines